 Contents:

-Today, we’re going to tell you more about the history of Morgan dollars, break down morgan dollar mintages numbers year by year, and highlight some of the most expensive pieces in a coin value checker.
+Today, we’re going to tell you more about their history, break down Morgan silver dollar mintages year by year, and highlight some of the most expensive pieces in a coin value checker.

-Additionally, we’ll discuss the resurgence of the Morgan dollar in recent years, with reissues in 2021 and 2023 that have brought the coin back into the spotlight.
+Additionally, we’ll discuss the resurgence of this series, with reissues in 2021 and 2023 that have brought the coin back into the spotlight.

 The History of Morgan Dollars

-They were initially introduced in 1878.
-The Morgan dollar was named after its designer, George T. Morgan, an English engraver who became the Assistant Engraver at the U.S. Mint.
+They were initially introduced in 1878 and were named after its designer, George T. Morgan, an English engraver who became the Assistant Engraver at the U.S. Mint.
 His design was selected as part of the larger remonetization efforts following the Coinage Act of 1873.

 This ended the free coinage of silver and sent shockwaves through the American silver mining industry.
-The Morgan dollar was born out of this political backdrop, as the Bland-Allison Act of 1878 required the U.S. Treasury to purchase large quantities of silver to coin into dollars.
+The coin was born out of this political backdrop, as the Bland-Allison Act of 1878 required the U.S. Treasury to purchase large quantities of silver to coin into dollars.

 Morgan Mintages and Their Significance

-Morgan dollars were minted in five U.S. Mint facilities: Philadelphia (no mintmark), New Orleans (O), Carson City (CC), San Francisco (S), and Denver (D, only in 1921).
-The coins struck at each mint carried their own history and significance, especially the Carson City (CC) mint, which produced some of the rarest and most coveted Morgans.
+The coins were minted in five U.S. Mint facilities: Philadelphia, New Orleans (O), Carson City (CC), San Francisco (S), and Denver (D, only in 1921).
+The coins struck at each mint carried their own history and significance, especially the Carson City (CC) mint, which produced some of the rarest and most coveted specimens.

-Due to its smaller output and the historical part of the Old West, Carson City Morgans like the 1889 CC Morgan silver dollar mintage (there were only 350,000 coins minted) are highly wanted by collectors.
+How many Morgan dollars were minted in Carson City?
+There were only 350,000 coins created.
+Due to its smaller output and the historical part of the Old West, Carson City specimens like the 1889 CC Morgan silver dollar mintage are highly wanted by collectors.

 By the way, there are many other series of US coins, e.g., 1982 quarters.